Driving entrepreneurship – brief for enabling co-working space

 Wellbeing and Social Health in the Built Environment

 Our experience of cities is highly influenced at the micro scale, where conditions enable or frustrate citizens’ wellbeing.
 Till now, academic and industry focus has majored on physical impacts; far less on the social.
 Ziona Strelitz’s latest publication addresses this critical dimension.
 ‘Resilient Urban Environments: Planning for Livable Cities’ (ed.
-Runming Yao, Chongqing University), incorporating Ziona’s chapter on ‘Wellbeing and Social Health in the Built Environment’ will be available in June (Springer).
+Runming Yao, Chongqing University), incorporating Ziona’s chapter on ‘Wellbeing and Social Health in the Built Environment’ has now been published.
+Drawing on ZZA’s research in people’s use of buildings and urban spaces, this looks beyond well-recognised factors like thermal quality, addressing influences on ‘wellbeing in use’, including: location, spatial scale, biophilia, ‘active by design’, community and social memory.

 All photos: © ZZA Responsive User Environments